Frequently Asked Questions

 Trust & Legitimacy

 Are you a legitimate company?
-How do I know this isn't a scam?
+How do I know this does not a scam?

-Great question—you should always verify.
+Great question, you should verify.
 FL Home Buyers LLC is a registered Florida company.
 Max Cohen is a licensed Florida General Contractor (CGC1534000).
 We're BBB A+ accredited.
 You can look us up on the Florida DBPR website, check our BBB profile, and read our Google reviews.
-We close through licensed title companies, never ask for upfront fees, and you'll have a real contract reviewed by professionals.
+We close through licensed title companies, do not ask for upfront seller fees, and put contract terms in writing before closing.

 What are the red flags for cash buyers?
 How do I know if a cash buyer is legit?